bvr/bvr.github.io/_posts/2024-12-29-reacher-the-secret.md

   - Andrew Child
   - Jack Reacher
 ---
 I got [this book][1] as a Christmas gift and finished it within few days.
 I don't have too much to compare against as it is just my second book from Jack Reacher universe.
-The other was [No Plan B][2] which I caught my eye on an airport and I liked the style.
+The other was [No Plan B][2] which caught my eye on an airport and I liked the style.

 ![The Secret](/img/the-secret.png)